TimUntersberger/nog/docs/scripting/popup.md

 A popup is a small window that is centered and adapts its size to the content.
 The popup uses the bar font, font size and color.

+You can close a popup by using the [CloseTile](configuration/keybindings?id=close-tile) keybinding.

 ![Popup](../_media/popup.png)

 ## API